2014 Namibian general election: Parliamentary election

-SWAPO announced a gender equality system where women would fill half of their seats in parliament.
+SWAPO announced a gender equality system where women would fill half of the party's seats in parliament.
 The party also embraced what it called a "zebra system", whereby if a minister was a woman, the deputy minister would be a man, and vice versa.
 Because there were more male SWAPO MPs than female MPs, SWAPO put forward plans to expand parliament to remove the risk of male MPs losing their seats as a result of this gender policy.
-These changes to the constitution were approved a month prior to the election against the votes of opposition parties, as SWAPO had a two-thirds majority in Parliament.
-Since then, instead of 78 seats (72 elected, 6 appointed) there 104 seats in the National Assembly (96 elected, 8 appointed).
+These changes to the constitution were approved a month prior to the election against the votes of opposition parties, as SWAPO had a two-thirds majority in parliament.
+Since then, instead of 78 seats (72 elected, 6 appointed) there are 104 seats in the National Assembly (96 elected, 8 appointed).